prasad-vamer/dockerized-react-boilerplate/README.md

 - Multiple branches with different configurations and features:
   - `plain_vite_react`: Basic React TypeScript application
   - `react_ts_twcss`: React TypeScript application with Tailwind CSS configured
+  - `react_router_6-23-0`: This is an ideal starting point for React projects utilizing React Router 6.23.0 and Tailwind CSS

 ## Branch Structure

 - `main` branch:

-The main branch serves as the central hub for the latest feature development and configuration creation.
+The main branch serves as the central hub for the latest stable features and configurations.
-It represents the most up-to-date and cutting-edge work in progress.
-New features and configurations are initially developed and tested in the main branch.
+It represents the most up-to-date and production-ready code.
+When a feature or configuration is independently developed in a separate branch and reaches a stable and complete state, it is merged into the main branch.

 - `Feature/Configuration` branches:
+When a new feature or configuration is being developed, a dedicated branch is created specifically for that work.
+Once a feature or configuration is complete, it is merged into the main branch.
+These branches are useful for referencing specific features or configurations.

 When a feature or configuration in the main branch reaches a stable and complete state, a new branch is created specifically for that feature or configuration.
 The purpose of these dedicated branches is to provide a fixed and immutable snapshot of the completed work.